zahrabuch/lab-5/README.md

 Implement this use case end-to-end, from the UI layer to the UseCase layer, and see if you can get it working.
 This will be good practice for when your team starts developing your own course project where you will also be using an API endpoint.

-## Tips
+## Note about authentication
-1. Use this API `info` if you want to access all the information you can access (your team and all your teammates' grades).
-2. All responses are in `json` format which you learned how to parse last lab.
 3. We are using a very simple authentication method, by passing our API `token` in the request headers.
-When you use some real-world APIs, you will see some more sophisticated authentication techniques.
+When you use other real-world APIs in the future, you will see some more sophisticated authentication techniques.